-You could wrap it around your waist in a pinch I suppose, but it’s not ideal and will restrict your ability to ride safely and with ease.
+You could wrap it around your waist in a pinch, but it’s not ideal and will restrict your ability to ride safely and with ease.

-The biggest consideration is what to do if you also lock your bike at home, or when riding for leisure, which can easily be solved by having an additional lock for those times.
+The biggest consideration is what to do if you also lock your bike at home or ride for leisure.
+This can easily be solved by having an additional lock for those times.

 At the end of the day, the way you transport your lock will be as specific as everything else about your bike, your style, and you.
-Tossing it in a bag (pack or pannier), or using a lock mount offer the most security and ease, but whatever you choose, just ensure you’re keeping yourself and others safe.
-Ride on!
+Tossing it in a bag (pack or pannier) or using a lock mount offer the most security and ease.
+Whatever you choose, just ensure you’re keeping yourself and others safe.